JakobRask/Projects/SQL/README.md

 ﻿# Data analysis with SQL and Python

 The project is using T-SQL and SQLAlchemy to make visualizations in Python.
-The aim for this project is conducting an exploratory data analysis, with statistical visualizations and identifying patterns and trends.
+The aim for this project is conducting an exploratory data analysis, finding interesting patterns and trends.